ogarrett54/plm-md-modeling/README.md

      - secondary structure
      - dihedral angles
 5. Train ESMDance architecture to predict each of these metrics from input sequences.
+   - Potentially also predict PyRosetta score
 6. Fine-tune pretrained model with a regression head to predict binding and/or immunogenecity.
+   - Can also try using multi-task prediction with step 5